srijanshetty/notes/Computing/Languages/paradigms.md

     - Subtyping means that anywhere the supertype can be used, the subtype can be used.

-# Abstract Classes
+    ## Abstract Classes
     - Classes for which you want no objects
     - They only serve as base classes.

+    ## 'base' keyword
+    - This is used to invoke the constructor of the base class from a derived class.

+    ## 'this' keyword
+    - Refers the current object.
+Can be also used to call some constructor